Francesca Bria: Biography

 She graduated with a BSc in social sciences for international cooperation from Sapienza university.
 She then moved to London and gained an MSc in E-business and Innovation from the University College of London and a PhD in Innovation economics and management from Imperial College in London.
-Bria joined Nesta, a UK based innovation agency, where she was to remain for 8 years, and was promoted to senior project lead.
+Bria joined Nesta, a UK based innovation agency, where she was to remain for 8 years, and was promoted to senior project lead, showing a strong leadership on European digital policies and digital social innovation.
 While still at Nesta, Bria also lectured at various universities, along with consulting and facilitating various projects in the UK and Europe, with clients ranging from grassroots NGOs to national governments and businesses.